 25 Years ago nobody knew what an abrasive flap disc was.
-Today they are everywhere in the world of metal fabrication.
+Today they are the most common grinding disc for metal fabricators.

-Dependent on the product selected abrasive flap discs can now offer everything from aggressive and consistent stock removal through to fine finishing, pre-polishing and now even mirror polishing solutions.
-So given the benefits of flap discs, how do I choose the right disc for my metal fabrication application?
+Abrasive flap discs offer everything from aggressive and consistent stock removal through to fine finishing, pre-polishing and even mirror polishing solutions.
+So given the benefits of flap discs, what is the best abrasive flap disc for my metal fabrication work?

-Flap discs are designed for use on angle grinders allowing them to work at a shallow angle or even flat to the metal surface.
+Abrasive flap discs are designed for use on angle grinders, allowing them to work at a shallow angle or even flat to the metal surface.
 The angle at which the disc is presented to the workpiece will change how aggressive the grinding action is.
 A shallow angle allows for more control and consistent grinding.
 A steeper angle increases the grinding pressure and therefore speed of cut on a single point but makes it easier to dig in to the metal.
 Flap discs provide the same action as a traditional sanding disc but with significant increase in disc life.

 To assist with this three types of flap disc are now commonly made: